EKRE leader: US only interested in Estonia's mineral resources

 "Plus if we put this in the context of the war in Ukraine, then the Americans are interested in de-escalation with Russia, not escalation," he said.

-Ambassador Pipko this week met with Prime Minister Kristen Michal (Reform).
+Ambassador Pipko this week also met with Prime Minister Kristen Michal (Reform).
 The U.S.-Estonia partnership, regional security and defense, supporting innovation in energy and technology, and expanding bilateral trade, were all discussed.

 Estonia in 2024 joined a U.S.-led rare earth metals coalition, which encourages local processing of critical minerals rather than simply exporting raw materials, and Minister of Foreign Affairs Margus Tsahkna (Eesti 200) said in early 2025 that the country should focus on mutually beneficial economic relationships with the U.S. rather than presenting itself as dependent on aid.